 No Pressure Coffee has made it its mission to

-• excel at making fabulous coffee from ordinary (supermarket?) coffee by rethinking the recipe and using out-of-the-box techniques
+- excel at making fabulous coffee from ordinary (supermarket?) coffee by rethinking the recipe, adjust the brew method and using out-of-the-box techniques

-Coffee in the morning is an important ritual to me every day, I can hardly think without having coffee first let alone function or work!
-I used to make simple filter coffee or use a Bialetti much like everyone but since having trained to be a barista, I prefer more precise brewing methods that are manual and more consistent than commercial off-the-shelve coffee makers.
+Coffee in the morning is an important ritual to me.
+I can hardly think without having coffee first, let alone do complex things or work!
+I used to make simple filter coffee or use a Bialetti much like everyone.
+Since having trained to be a barista, I prefer more precise brewing methods that are manual and more consistent than commercial off-the-shelve coffee makers.

-I take my Aeropress everywhere because it requires just boiling water and a hand grinder to get freshly ground coffee from whole beans.
+I take my Aeropress everywhere!
+It just requires boiling water and a hand grinder to get freshly ground coffee from whole beans.
 The grinder also lets me adjust fineness to match the age or origin of the beans.
-My Hario V60 is used when I want to learn about the true character of a bean and discover its unique flavors and origin.
-I grind the beans on a portable hand grinder from Handground or Baratza Virtuoso.
+When I want to learn about the true character of a bean, I use the Hario V60.
+I use it to discover the bean’s unique flavors and origins.
+I grind the beans on a portable hand grinder from Handground or the fantastic Fellow Ode Brew Grinder Gen2.

-I start the day with a double espresso and favor a flat white in the afternoon.
+I start the day with a double espresso or two mugs of filter coffee.
+In the afternoon, I favor a flat white.
 I especially enjoy single origin coffee beans, because – like wine – they reflect the place they are grown.
-My favorite coffee origins are, in no particular order: Rwanda, Burundi, Costa Rica, Ethiopia, Kenya.
+My favorite coffee origins are, in no particular order: Rwanda, Burundi, Costa Rica, Ethiopia, Peru.

 The more I learn about coffee, the more I’m convinced there is no bad coffee, only bad baristas.